RicardoNunes2000/RicardoNunes2000/README.md

 ### About me:
-I’m a software engineer with a focus on data pipelines, automation, and clean architecture.
-For me, good engineering is about clarity: systems should be simple, scalable, and resilient—not overengineered.
+I'm a software engineer focused on data pipelines, automation, and clean architecture.

-I like dealing with messy, real-world data: ingesting it, transforming it, and shaping it into reliable flows that people can actually trust.
-My goal isn’t just to make things work once, but to build tools that keep working long after the first deployment.
+My day-to-day is designing systems that scrape, process, and serve large volumes of unstructured data, mostly government documents.
+I spend a lot of time thinking about what happens when things go wrong: timeouts, malformed responses, sites that change without warning.
+Most of my architecture decisions come from watching something break and making sure it doesn't break that way again.

 I value three things above all:

-Simplicity – the cleanest solution is usually the most sustainable.
+Simplicity — the cleanest solution is usually the most sustainable.
-Patterns over chaos – design patterns avoid fragile, confusing code.
+Patterns over chaos — design patterns avoid fragile, confusing code.
-No repetition – logic should exist in one place and be done right.
+No repetition — logic should exist in one place and be done right.

-At the end of the day, I don’t think of my work as just writing scripts.
+At the end of the day, I don't think of my work as just writing scripts.
 I think of it as building tools that free people from repetitive tasks and make data more useful.

 ---